WiredNerd/pytest-sort/docs/source/example_class.md

 ## How to find the cause?

-As mentioned before, the example above is drastically oversimplified.
-Situations like this are more likely to occur when the project already has hundreds of test cases.
-Debugging 3 test cases is not that hard, but debugging 300 or more all at once, is not practical.

 Pytest Sort includes options that can help narrow down the list of test cases to examine.

 1. Run Pytest with `-vv -x --sort-mode=ordered` and note which test case is the first to fail.